 Year Ended December 31,

-2015 2014

-ar amounts usands)
+(U.S. dollar amounts in thousands)

-Audit fees \$7,731 \$10,896
+Audit fees \$10,896

 Audit-related fees 22 673

-Tax fees 1,494 215
+Tax fees -, 215

 All other fees 326 400

 Total \$9,573 \$12,184

 Audit Fees

 Audit fees are defined as the standard audit work that needs to be performed each year in order to issue opinions on our consolidated financial statements and to issue reports on our local statutory financial statements.
 Also included are services that can only be provided by our auditor, such as auditing of non-recurring transactions and implementation of new accounting policies, reviews of quarterly financial results, consents and comfort letters and any other audit services required for SEC or other regulatory filings.